ch007m/litoria/README.md

 Otherwise, you can run the different commands as such :

-Execute in a terminal theis command by example to create a new project :
+Execute in a terminal this command by example to create a new project :

     node bin/litoria.js init /path/to/project